Tilden Rent-a-Car: Tanker crash, lawsuits, and sale

 On 6 March 1991, Ted Tilden, who owned 50% of the company, died of a heart attack.
 Two months later, a Tilden car was involved in an accident in the Bronx, New York City, with a gasoline tanker truck that resulted in a dozen stores burning and explosions in nearby parked cars.
 This accident played a significant role in the ultimate sale of Tilden Rent-a-Car to National.

 In 1992, the name of the company was changed to Tilden InterRent to emphasise its connections to National and Europcar, and National's green colour scheme replaced the red, blue and green scheme that Tilden had been using.

 The Bronx accident led to dozens of claims against the company including suits for wrongful death.
 The company that owned the gas tanker did not have sufficient insurance, and the plaintiffs sought compensation from Tilden.

 In June 1995, shortly after his appearance in a wide-ranging corporate and industry interview feature on Montreal's CF Cable 9 Television's Travel World 95 public affairs show, Walter Tilden began negotiations to sell the company.
 In July 1995, Tilden's car leasing operations were sold to Newcourt Credit Group.

 In February 1996, Walter Tilden retired as president and chief executive officer, and was succeeded by his niece Patricia Tilden.
 Tilden InterRent sought protection under the Companies’ Creditors Arrangement in April 1996 to protect it from the 17 lawsuits it was facing from the Bronx accident.
 The lawsuits had been consolidated into one suit, causing the company's bankers to become nervous.

-In June 1996, a U.S. judge ruled that Tilden could be held liable, and within a week, Tilden's fleet had been sold to National for $115 million.
-National agreed to take on 95% of Tilden's staff, and operate in Canada as "National Tilden".
+In June 1996, a U.S. judge ruled that Tilden could be held liable, and within a week, Tilden's fleet had been sold to National and James H Letang for $115 million.
+Letang agreed to take on 95% of Tilden's staff, and operate in Canada as "National Tilden".
 Although many locations continue to use the National Tilden name, the parent company's name was changed to "National" shortly thereafter.
 The lawsuit arising from the Bronx accident that led to the demise of Tilden as an independent Canadian company was later dismissed.